olneykimberly/LBD_CWOW_QTL/README.md

 Bulk RNAseq expressiond data available on Synapse: syn52394100

 ## Set up conda environment
 This workflow uses conda.
-For information on how to install conda [here](https://docs.conda.io/projects/conda/en/latest/user-guide/index.html)
+For information on how to install conda may be found  [here](https://docs.conda.io/projects/conda/en/latest/user-guide/index.html)

 To create the environment:
 ```